 • take action to eliminate the hazard, or if this isn’t possible, control the risk

-There are multiple steps to reducing risks in your workplace and assessing the risks is just one part of the overall control and mitigation process.
+There are multiple steps to reducing risks in your workplace and creating RAMS documents is a key part of the overall control and mitigation process.

 For most small, low-risk businesses the steps you need to take are straightforward and are explained below.

-Risk management is a step-by-step process for controlling health and safety risks caused by hazards in the workplace.
+Risk management is a step-by-step process for controlling Health & Safety risks caused by hazards in the workplace.

 You can do it yourself or appoint a competent person to help you.